danielcrw97/LightingGamePrototype/README.md

 * Add lighting for things that need it (e.g. crystals).
 DONE?
 * Add system where the light slowly runs out (with death/restarting).
 DONE
 * Set up keyboard mappings.
+* Sound effects for creatures?

 ### Possible future tasks-
+* Platforms that only exist when light is shined on them.
 * Add traps (spikes, arrows etc.)
 * Add water
 * Add more enemies